 Sentiment analysis is usually done with the help of Artificial intelligence or Machine Learning.
 They help segment and label the customer sentiments into positive, negative, or neutral.
 Based on the labeling, communication can be fine-tuned to better resonate with customers’ wants and expectations.
 In a way, sentiment analysis is the first step towards understanding what form of communication customers prefer the most.

 When there is a detailed understanding of what customers want and how they want it, it becomes relatively easy to dole out the right kind of customer service.
 For example, some informed customers would prefer self-service modes like FAQs, demo videos, and help guides.
 Some others would expect the warmth of a phone call wherein step-by-step instructions are provided by an expert customer support agent.
+Companies can also use IVR software to keep the communication smoother.

 Sentiment analysis can help you understand these untold expectations of customers so that future communication can be designed to suit them.
 It also gives the support agents a direction of how to move their conversation during the various stages while communicating with a customer.